 - Windsor Locks

-For 2020, only female artists working in the following genres will be considered:
+For 2021, only artists working in the following genres will be considered:

 Sponsoring organizations are not restricted by their primary genre.
-For example, a theater may apply for a CNW grant in 2020 if the resulting work is a visual arts or film piece.
+For example, a museum or similar visual arts organization may apply for the CNW grant in 2021 if the resulting work is a performing arts piece.

 The organization will be required to submit brief status reports every three months until the project is completed.